Dog whistle (politics)

 In politics, a dog whistle is the use of coded or suggestive language in political messaging to garner support from a particular group without provoking opposition.
-The concept is named after ultrasonic dog whistles, which are audible to dogs but not humans.
 Dog whistles use language that appears normal to the majority but communicates specific things to intended audiences.
-They are generally used to convey messages on issues likely to provoke controversy without attracting negative attention.

 Origin and meaning

 According to William Safire, the term dog whistle in reference to politics may have been derived from its use in the field of opinion polling.
 Safire quotes Richard Morin, director of polling for The Washington Post, as writing in 1988:

 subtle changes in question-wording sometimes produce remarkably different results ... researchers call this the "Dog Whistle Effect": Respondents hear something in the question that researchers do not.

 He speculates that campaign workers adapted the phrase from political pollsters.

 In her 2006 book Voting for Jesus: Christianity and Politics in Australia, academic Amanda Lohrey writes that the goal of the dog-whistle is to appeal to the greatest possible number of electors while alienating the smallest possible number.
 She uses as an example politicians choosing broadly appealing words such as "family values", which have extra resonance for Christians, while avoiding overt Christian moralizing that might be a turn-off for non-Christian voters.

 Australian political theorist Robert E. Goodin argues that the problem with dog-whistling is that it undermines democracy, because if voters have different understandings of what they were supporting during a campaign, the fact that they were seeming to support the same thing is "democratically meaningless" and does not give the dog-whistler a policy mandate.